 - Copy of diploma

-Mail the completed OPT application packet to the USCIS Service Center that corresponds to the state where you live ( see page 10 on I-765 instructions).
+Mail the completed OPT application packet to the USCIS Service Center that corresponds to the state where you live - for addresses click here.
 We recommend FedEx, but any USPS (United States Postal Service) that provides a receipt or tracking number.